keiran-rowell-unsw/Loki-ASV2_in_silico/README.md

 # Loki-ASV2_in_silico
 In Silico protein structure data for Loki-ASV2 paper - raw files, data tables, rendered images, processing code

-Supporting Information files for *Cultivation of a novel Asgard archaeon from an early Earth analog environment* [working title].
+Supporting Information files for *An Asgard archaeon from a modern analog of ancient microbial mats* [working title].

 ## Links
 **DOI**: TBD \